nualagr/the-lord-of-the-rings-game/README.md

 As this information varies from character to character the *removeIfBlank* function within the *getData* function removes any key value pairs that contain an empty string or 'NaN'.
 The user is presented only with the entries that contain data.

+**Refactoring**
+Refactoring of the code happened throughout the development process.

+Notable improvements include the use of classes for the creation of the Cards, the Audio Controller, the Moves Counter, the Pairs Counter and the Timer.

+During Mentor Session 2 it was recommended that the JavaScript code be split into four separate files in order to make the code easier to work with and to manage.
+The code has since been separated into: 'constants.js', 'classes.js', 'helpers.js' and 'script.js'.

 <br>

 ##### back to [top](#table-of-contents)